 The UGA Horticulture Department is recognized on campus and throughout the Athens community as an active participant in community projects and a leader in UGA service learning.
 Through service-learning, horticulture students combine the act of service with the process of learning and gaining a better understanding of their world and themselves.
-UGA Horticulture students have many opportunites to participate in projects through specially designed service-learning courses (AESC 2990S, HORT 3333S, HORT 3460S, HORT 4030/6030S, HORT 4095S)
+UGA Horticulture students have many opportunities to participate in projects through specially designed service-learning courses (AESC 2990S, HORT 3333S, HORT 3460S, HORT 4030/6030S, HORT 4095S)

 Other related service programs of interest to horticulture students